samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 1. Barbra's Call Vermin
     - Casting time: 1 minute
     - Duration: [dice] hours
     - A swarm of [sum] rats or similar vermin are magically called to you from the surrounding area.
-They will obey simple spoken commands you issue for the spell's duration.
+They will obey simple spoken commands you issue for the spell's duration

-#### TBC

-1. [ Barrier of Force ] D: [dice] rounds  R: touch A barrier of force surrounds the target.
-Nothing (except for air) can pass inward through the barrier, though anything can pass outward.
-The barrier can be attacked; it breaks when [sum] points of damage are dealt to it.
-1. [ Blink ]  R: 10' x [dice] You teleport in a straight line to a point you can see.
-You can't move through solid obstacles.
-1. [ Call Object ]    R: 10' x [dice] Summon an object you've touched within the last 10 minutes to your hand.
-(It must fit in your hand to be eligible.)
+1. Marvin's Marble Madness
+    - Duration: [sum] rounds
+    - Your pockets are full of marbles, and will refill every round.

 ## Judgment